We are in 2020 and no matter how good or bad last year was for you, it’s time to collect yourself and work on your blog with a fresh new strategy!

-Another strategy which works for me is directly linking to sales pages of products I’m promoting.
+Another strategy that works for me is directly linking to sales pages of products I’m promoting.
 That works as a better landing page for buyers.
 Test the best locations for potential ads on your blog.
 This way you will eventually be able to generate good affiliate income.

-Still no one reading your Blog?
+Still, no one reading your Blog?

 All of the above points will be useful for improving your blog internally, but you will also need to work on your blog promotion.
-One thing which I highly recommend you focus on is building your email list and offering all important blog subscription options.
+One thing which I highly recommend you focus on is building your email list and offering all-important blog subscription options.
 The goal is to convert those one-time visitors into regular readers.
 Here are few more pointers which will help you to make your blog better and more readable:

 - Stick to a niche.